Super Mario: Warp Pipes and Warp Cannons

 The Warp Pipe is a common method of transportation used in many of the Mario series games.
-Warp Pipes are most often green but also appear in other colors (early games included silver pipes, newer games have introduced red, green, blue and yellow pipes), and have many uses in the series.
+Warp Pipes are most often green but also appear in other colors (early games included silver pipes, later games introduced red, blue and yellow pipes), and have many uses in the series.
 Warp Pipes can also contain enemies, usually Piranha Plants, and sometimes launch the player into the air (most commonly seen in the New Super Mario Bros. series).
-In early Mario games such as Super Mario Bros., special, well-hidden areas known as Warp Zones contain pipes that allow players to skip several worlds (handfuls of levels) at once.
+In early Mario games such as Super Mario Bros., special, well-hidden areas known as Warp Zones contain pipes that allow players to skip several worlds at once.
 In the New Super Mario Bros. series, pipe-shaped Warp Cannons work similarly to the Warp Zones of the earlier games and are unlocked by finding secret exits in levels.
 Cannons appear in most of the 3D games in the series starting with Super Mario 64.
-The character uses the cannon by jumping into the barrel, aiming themself and being fired at a distant target.
+The character uses the cannon by jumping into the barrel, aiming themself and firing at a distant target.
 This allows the character to progress through a level or reach otherwise inaccessible areas.

-Minigames

-Many games in the series feature minigames supplemental to the platforming gameplay, usually offering the chance to win extra lives or power-ups.
-Super Mario Bros.
-2 and 3D World feature slot machines.
-Super Mario Bros.
-3 and the New Super Mario Bros. games contain Toad Houses that host skill- and luck-based activities such as shell games.
-The Land games feature end-of-level minigames for acquiring extra lives.
-The Battle Mode in the All-Stars version of Super Mario Bros.
-3 and the Advance series of remakes all feature versions of Mario Bros. as a minigame.
-Yoshi's Island enables a minigame when certain conditions are met when completing a level.
-64 DS contains over 30 minigames that can be accessed independently of the original mode of play.
-3D World contains Luigi Bros., a version of Mario Bros. with two Luigis, and the Switch version of 3D World includes Bowser's Fury, a 3D platformer of smaller size in one enclosed environment.

 Music

-Much of the original Super Mario Bros. music and sound effects have become iconic to the series and incorporated into modern games.
-The original Super Mario Bros. theme, composed by Koji Kondo, has become one of the most well known video game themes around the world.
+Much of the original Super Mario Bros. music and sound effects have become iconic and are oftentimes incorporated into modern games.
+The original Super Mario Bros. theme, composed by Koji Kondo, has become one of the most well-known video game themes around the world.

 Super Mario Galaxy, released in 2007, became the first game in the Super Mario series to feature orchestrated music, which would return in its sequel and other subsequent games such as Super Mario 3D World.